Mohonk Preserve Membership Levels and Rates Update

 Online: Each membership level requires its own transaction.
 The person logged in will be listed as the primary member.
 If you are purchasing a membership for someone else, please select the gift option.

 By check: You may send one check for the total amount if you prefer.
-Please complete the membership form(s) clearly for each member.
+Please complete separate membership form(s) clearly for each member.

 I have three members on my membership.
 What level should I choose?